K0nkere/-kkr-mlops-project/README.md

 Use the data from 2015-2 to 2015-7

 !!!
-Dont forget to run `docker-compose down` finally
+Dont forget to run `docker-compose down` when you finished your review.

 If you have a questions - feel free to ping me in slack mlops-zoomcamp-channel, Konstantin Kolmakov